hamlett-neil-ur/diagnostic_cognitive_model/README.md

 <img width="750" src="./ClientAdoption/Offering Artifacts/190206 Offering Flow & Interdependencies v1-2.png" align="right" >

-The to the right  illustrates the adoption workflow at a high level.
+The figure to the right  illustrates the adoption workflow at a high level.
 It begins with an assessment of the extent of alignment and digitization of the curriculum.
 The framework by [[A. C. Porter, J. L Smithson, 2001]](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1058&context=cpre_researchreports) provides provides a high-level guide.

 The workflow subsequently focused on gettings digitized.
 Tooling provided outside the core *Watson-Classroom* solution appeared useful.
 For clients already embracing curriculum alignment, this might involve changing the tooling used.
 Many cases, this might involve shifting from Microsoft Office to more data-focused tool.